Everyone has their own version of tidy.

 For us, waking up to a clean kitchen is paramount.
 We literally don’t make our way upstairs to bed unless the kitchen is clean.
 This means the benches have been wiped over, the stovetop cleaned, the dishes have all been rinsed and stacked in the dishwasher, and the floors have been vacuumed.
 Keep in mind that we also live in tropical Queensland, where cockroaches are a common pest.
 Doing a thorough kitchen clean every night ensures we don’t deal with cockroach invasions and lets us start each day with a clean and tidy kitchen to make coffee and prepare breakfast in.

 Another daily household habit for us is making the bed.
-I actually hate getting into a bed that hasn’t been made — so much so that I’ve been known to make an unmade bed, just to get right back into it.
+I actually hate getting into a bed that hasn’t been made — so much so that I will absolutely make an unmade bed, just to get right back into it.
 It just feels nice.
 Crisp, freshly washed sheets are one of my favourite little luxuries in life, and getting into a made bed, for me, feels almost as good as getting into a freshly washed, made bed.
 Making the bed is a non-negiotable.

-One final non-negotiable that I’m going to share is doing small tasks in full, every day.
+One final non-negotiable for me is doing small tasks in full, every day.

 If I’m doing the laundry, I’m doing the laundry.
 Clean, dry clothes don’t sit in baskets for days in this house — they get folded, hung and put away as soon as they are dry.
 I make a habit out of this.
 I do the same with sheets: on the days where I strip the beds and put fresh sheets on them, I’ll run a load of linens in the morning, hang them out in the sun and then put them away in the evening.
 It just makes sense to me.
 It’s completely cyclical, and it ensures I’m never stuck without a fresh set of sheets for our bed.